Hideki Tojo: Early life and education

-Hideki Tojo was born in the Kōjimachi district of Tokyo on December 30, 1884, as the third son of Hidenori Tojo, a lieutenant general in the Imperial Japanese Army.
-Under the bakufu, Japanese society was divided rigidly into four castes; the merchants, artisans, peasants, and the samurai.
-After the Meiji Restoration, the caste system was abolished in 1871, but the former caste distinctions in many ways persisted afterwards, which ensured that those from the former samurai caste continued to enjoy their traditional prestige.
-Tojo's family came from the samurai caste though the Tojos were relatively lowly warrior retainers for the great daimyō (lords) that they had served for generations.
+Hideki Tojo was born in the Kōjimachi district of Tokyo on 30 December 1884, as the third son of Hidenori Tojo, a lieutenant general in the Imperial Japanese Army.
+Under the bakufu, Japanese society was organized into a rigid status hierarchy consisting of samurai, peasants, artisans, and merchants.
+Although this feudal status system was formally abolished in 1871 after the Meiji Restoration, many social distinctions continued to influence Japanese society.
+Tojo's family belonged to the samurai class, though they were relatively low-ranking retainers in service to a powerful daimyō.
 Tojo's father was a samurai turned Army officer and his mother was the daughter of a Buddhist priest, making his family very respectable but poor.

 Tojo had an education typical of Japanese youth in the Meiji era.
 As a boy, Tojo was known for his stubbornness, lack of a sense of humor, and tenacious way of pursuing what he wanted.
 He was an opinionated and combative youth who was fond of getting into fights with other boys.
 Japanese schools in the Meiji era were very competitive, and there was no tradition of sympathy for those who failed, and were often bullied by the teachers.
 Those who knew him during his formative years deemed him to be of only average intelligence.
 However, he was known to compensate for his observed lack of intellect with a willingness to work extremely hard.
 Tojo's boyhood hero was the 17th-century shogun Tokugawa Ieyasu who issued the injunction: "Avoid the things you like, turn your attention to unpleasant duties."
 Tojo liked to say, "I am just an ordinary man possessing no shining talents.
 Anything I have achieved I owe to my capacity for hard work and never giving up."
 In 1899, Tojo enrolled in the Army Cadet School.